Ronan Curran: Senior

 Curran's performances at under-age levels brought him to the attentions of the Cork selectors at senior level.
 He made his senior championship debut in 2003, a year which saw Cork's players emerge from a bitter stand-off with the county board and reach the Munster final for the first time in three years.
 Waterford provided the opposition on that occasion as one of hurling's modern rivalries began in earnest.
 An exciting game resulted between the two teams; however, victory went to Cork by 3–16 to 3–12.
 It was Curran's first Munster winners' medal in the senior grade and it gave a signal that Cork were back.
 Cork were hot favourites going into the subsequent All-Ireland semi-final against Wexford, however, it was far from a walkover.
 In one of the most exciting games of the championship both sides finished level: Cork 2–20, Wexford 3–17.
 Both sides met again six days later with Cork making no mistake and taking the spoils on a score line of 3–17 to 2–7.
 This win set up an All-Ireland final meeting with Kilkenny.
 In another thrilling game of hurling both teams were level for much of the game, exchanging tit-for-tat scores.
 A Setanta Ó hAilpín goal steadied the Cork ship, however, a Martin Comerford goal five minutes from the end settled the game as Kilkenny went on to win by 1–14 to 1–11.

 2004 saw Cork reach the Munster final once again and, for the second consecutive year, Waterford provided the opposition.
 In what many consider to be the greatest provincial decider of them all, both sides fought tooth-and-nail for the full seventy minutes.
 Unfortunately for Curran, Cork lost the game by just a single point on a score line of Waterford 3–16, Cork 1–21.
 Although Cork surrendered their provincial crown they were still in with a chance of landing the All-Ireland title.
 After manoeuvring through the qualifiers Cork reached a second consecutive All-Ireland final and, once again, Kilkenny provided the opposition.
 This game took on a life of its own for a number of reasons.
-Chief among these was the fact that Kilkenny were attempting to capture a third All-Ireland title in-a-row and go one ahead of Cork in the All-Ireland roll of honour.
+Chief among these was that Kilkenny were attempting to capture a third All-Ireland title in-a-row and go one ahead of Cork in the All-Ireland roll of honour.
 The game was expected to be another classic; however, a damp day put an end to this.
 The first half was a low-scoring affair and provided little excitement for fans.
 The second-half saw Cork completely take over.
 For the last twenty-three minutes Cork scored nine unanswered points and went on to win the game by 0–17 to 0–9.
 It was Curran's first All-Ireland winners' medal.